rustformers/llm/README.md

 - **A:** Come on!
 I don't want to get into a flame war.
 You know how it goes, *something something* memory *something something* cargo is nice, don't make me say it, everybody knows this already.

+- **Q: I insist.**
+- **A:** *Sheesh!
+Okaaay*.
+After seeing the huge potential for **llama.cpp**, the first thing I did was to see how hard would it be to turn it into a library to embed in my projects.
+I started digging into the code, and realized the heavy lifting is done by `ggml` (a C library, easy to bind to Rust) and the whole project was just around ~2k lines of C++ code (not so easy to bind).
+  After a couple of (failed) attempts to build an HTTP server into the tool, I realized I'd be much more productive if I just ported the code to Rust, where I'm more comfortable.

+- **Q: Is this the real reason?**
+- **A:** Haha.
+Of course *not*.
+I just like collecting imaginary internet points, in the form of little stars, that people seem to give to me whenever I embark on pointless quests for *rewriting X thing, but in Rust*.

 ## Known issues / To-dos